lgrante/GraphForge/README.md

 />
 ```

-The listener function receives this parameters:
+The listener functions receive this parameters:

 - `event`: The event object represents the specific event that occurred, such as a click event.
 You can access properties of the event object, such as event.target, to retrieve information about the event.